-Omega 2000W Altise Electric Panel Heater
+Omega 1800W Altise Panel Convection Heater – $144

 The Omega 2000W Altise Electric Panel Heater (OAPE2000W) is designed to keep your room toasty during the chilly winter months.
-It has a slim and lightweight design, just 85mm in width, providing plenty of flexibility for setting it up in your home.
-It includes a 24-hour timer that you can program to efficiently suit your daily schedule.
-With a maximum 2,000W heating power, you’re looking at warming up rooms of up to 30m².
+It has a slim and lightweight design, just 75mm in width, providing plenty of flexibility for setting it up in your home.
+You can wall-mount the unit using the included brackets so it’s out the way, or you can use the castors and operate it freestanding anywhere around your home.
+With a maximum 1800W heating power, you’re looking at warming up rooms of up to 30m².
 Other features include an LED display control panel with soft-touch buttons.

-Electric Fire Heaters
+Cheap Electric Fire Heaters

-Dimplex Mini Cube Fire Heater
+Dimplex Mini Cube Fire Heater – $169

 Dimplex offers a variety of electric fire heaters, including suites, wall-mounted fires, fireboxes and portable electric fire heaters.
-The Dimplex Mini Cube Fire Heater (MINICUBE-B) is just one option to choose from and boasts 1,500W worth of heating power as well as Optiflame LED for a flame and coal effect.
+The Dimplex Mini Cube Fire Heater (MINICUBE-B) is just one option to choose from and boasts 1500W worth of heating power as well as Optiflame LED for a flame and coal effect.

 This electric heater features a curved steel casing and a louvered front panel.
 It comes with two heat settings – 750W and 1500W – and a two-year manufacturer’s warranty.
 This Dimplex fire heater is available in either red or black.

 Like with buying budget appliances, wallet-friendly heaters are often cheap for a reason, either because they don’t provide the same level of features as more expensive models, or because they’re costly to run.
 That’s why it’s important to consider energy efficiency, as opposed to solely price, and to buy the most efficient heater within your budget range.
 Functionality, of course, is also a key factor to think about.
-Generally, low-cost appliances come with fewer functions and offer less flexibility (e.g. adjustable thermostat and multiple settings).
+Generally, low-cost appliances come with fewer functions and offer less flexibility (e.g., adjustable thermostat and multiple settings).
 So, if you’re not shivering for a heater that can be used all day, every day (or even every second day), a basic model with minimal features might be all that you need.